Television in France: Other technologies

 Most internet service providers in France now offer digital television (IPTV) packages through triple-play set-top box as part of fibre link packages or DSL link packages.
 However, some DSL subscribers have too much attenuation distortion on their lines to benefit from the service, and France does not yet have 100% DSL coverage.
 The main IPTV providers are Orange, SFR, Free and Bouygues Telecom.

-French cable providers France Telecom Cable, Noos SA and UPC France SA and Numericable merged to become the largest cable operator in France which was then merged info SFR.
-SFR cable offer is part of their very high speed offer and provides cable television and IPTV using FTLA approach EuroDocsis 3.0 compatible set top boxes.
+French cable providers France Telecom Cable, Noos SA and UPC France SA and Numericable merged to become the largest cable operator in France, which was then merged info SFR.
+The SFR cable offer is part of their high speed offer and provides cable television and IPTV using FTLA approach EuroDocsis 3.0 compatible set top boxes.

 Digital satellite television in France was launched in 1996.
 HDTV transmissions began in April 2006, when CanalSat launched its first HD channel (Canal+ HD).
-Télévision Par Satellite and CanalSat have merged in 2007, leaving Nouveau Canalsat and Bis Télévisions as the two main competitors for the satellite television market in the country.
+Télévision Par Satellite and CanalSat merged in 2007, leaving Nouveau Canalsat and Bis Télévisions as the two main competitors for the satellite television market in the country.